demidovakatya/courses/README.md

 ![the plot for question 3](plot3.png)

+### Question 4

-4. Across the United States, how have emissions from coal combustion-related sources changed from 1999–2008?
+Across the United States, how have emissions from coal combustion-related sources changed from 1999–2008?

 ```
 # Merge the NEI and SCC data and select rows with "coal" in SCC Short Name